jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 ```
 </figure>

-- `latency` - time the oldest Job has spent in the queue in milliseconds.
+- `latency` - time the oldest Job has spent in the queue in seconds.

-- `count` - number of jobs in the queue
+- `count` - number of jobs in the queue.

 ### Get Scheduled Jobs Metrics
 `GET /api/metrics/jobs/scheduled?scheduledIn=[string]&priority=[integer]`